saghm/five-rust-things/index.md

 Normally when using `Debug` to print something, the `:?` format operator is used.
-However, there are other operators that can be used as well.
+However, there are other operators that can be used as well!
 One useful one is `:#?`, which formats using newlines and indentation to make things more readable.

 ```rust